DataTables – Client-side Processing VS Server-side Processing

 Client-Side Processing

-Client-side processing involves handling all the data manipulation, sorting, filtering, and pagination directly within the user’s web browser.
-Upon the initial page load, the client-side receives the entire dataset, and the Datatables library assumes control, executing all necessary operations locally.
+Client side processing definition involves handling all the heavy lifting of data manipulation, sorting, filtering, and pagination directly within the user’s web browser.
+Upon the initial page load, the client-side receives the entire dataset, and the datatables processing spinner position library assumes control, executing all necessary operations locally.

-This approach offers a smooth and responsive user experience, as there is no need to make additional requests to the server during data interactions.
-However, handling substantial datasets on the client side may lead to performance issues, particularly on devices with limited resources.
+Benefits of client side processing: smooth and responsive user experience, as there is no need to make additional requests to the server during large data or interactions.
+However, despite the advantages of client side processing.
+Handling substantial datasets on the client, server side code may lead to performance issues, particularly on devices with limited resources.

 Server-Side Processing

-On the other hand, Server-Side Processing shifts the burden of data manipulation and processing from the client to the server.
-With this approach, Datatables sends requests to the server for specific data subsets based on user interactions, such as sorting, filtering, or paginating.
-The server processes these requests and returns only the relevant data, reducing the data transferred to the client.
+Server-Side Processing shifts the burden of data manipulation and processing from the client to the the server side processing mode.
+With examples of server side processing, Datatables sends requests to the server for specific data subsets based on user interactions.
+Such as sorting, filtering, or paginating.
+The server processes these requests and returns only the relevant data.
+It reduces the data transferred to the client.

 Why do we use DataTables instead of simple Html tables?

-DataTables is a powerful jQuery plugin for creating table listings and adding interactions.
-It provides searching, sorting, and pagination without any configuration, whereas simple HTML tables collect HTML tags and do not give any advanced features like DataTables.
+DataTables is a powerful jQuery plugin for creating table listings and adding interactions between columns.
+It provides searching, column sorting, and pagination without any configuration, whereas simple HTML tables collect HTML tags and do not give any advanced features like DataTables.

 How to use DataTables using the jquery plugin?